arielherself/espresso/README.md

 ## Vladimir Putin’s ghost at the G20

 Russia’s president stayed away from [the G20 summit](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit) in Bali, yet haunts the gathering.
 On Wednesday NATO and European leaders attending the summit condemned the latest intense Russian attacks on Ukrainian cities and discussed a missile that on Tuesday hit a farm in Poland, close to the Ukrainian border.
-Later, after an emergency meeting of NATO in Brussels, the bloc’s secretary-general, Jens Stolentenbeg, said that it is “likely” that a missile was fired by Ukraine’s air-defence force, but that the blame lay with Russia for attacking Ukraine.
+Later, after an emergency meeting of NATO in Brussels, the bloc’s secretary-general, Jens Stoltenberg, said that it is “likely” that a missile was fired by Ukraine’s air-defence force, but that the blame lay with Russia for attacking Ukraine.

  In his opening speech the host of the G20 summit, President Joko Widodo of Indonesia, warned that “if the war does not end, it will be difficult for the world to move forward.”
 The conflict has aggravated the many global problems, from inflation to food shortages, that the G20 is grappling with.
 A final communiqué from the summit noted that most members condemn the war in Ukraine, but that there are also “different assessments” of the situation.